 If you’re looking for a way to elevate your customer experience, query suggestions might be the right tool for you.
-They help your customers refine their queries, and they help your company improve Ecommerce site search functionality as well as boost conversion rates.
+They help your customers refine their queries, and they help your company improve Ecommerce search functionality as well as boost conversion rates.

 Does your Ecommerce site search meet the mark?
 Find out now: